 Today Torrox is a modern Spanish town that clings proudly to its past, where wandering through the narrow streets and the ancient Moorish houses will have you imagining what life must have been like under the Nasrid emirs.

-Some accommodation in Torrox is much less expensive to stay in than what Nerja has to offer.
-This is one reason that many stay just outside of Nerja in a high standard accommodation but that is much more economical.
+Some accommodation in Torrox is much cheaper to stay in than what Nerja has to offer.
+This is one reason that many stay just outside of Nerja, still choosing a high standard accommodation, but one that is much more economical.
 Nerja is only 10 minutes drive from Torrox along the autovia or motorway.
 Accommodation in Torrox consists of short term apartment rentals, holiday lettings, bed and breakfasts and Hotels.
 Villas in Torrox are not so readily available although there are a handful nearby.
 Some popular places to stay in Torrox that are only a short ride from Nerja are First Line Beach Apartments, Jardines del Mar, Iberostar hotel on Torrox Costa and Casa Luthel.

 Getting around – Transport in Torrox